Your Unconscious Mind

 6. KEEP REPRESSED EMOTIONS REPRESSED FOR PROTECTION: The Unconscious Mind also has the opportunity of keeping the memories repressed.
 In some cases this is what the Unconscious Mind performs as a short term function.
 In the long term, the Unconscious Mind will continue to repeat the of process of presenting the memories so that they can be released, because negatives emotions, if they remain repressed, are damaging to the body.
 We’ll see this in the eighth Prime Directive of the Unconscious Mind.

-9. IS A HIGHLY MORAL BEING: This is based on what you’ve been taught and what you believe to be true.
-The Unconscious Mind will enforce this as your moral code.
+9. YOUR UNCONSCIOUS MIND IS A HIGHLY MORAL BEING: Now that's based on what the individual has been taught and what they believe to be true.
+This is what the Unconscious Mind will enforce this as the person's moral code.

-11. CONTROLS AND MAINTAIN ALL PERCEPTIONS: The Unconscious Mind is in charge of filtering the massive amount of data that comes in from the outside world, and making it manageable for understanding of the Conscious Mind.
-One estimate is that we have approximately 2,000,000 bits of information coming in through all our sensory input channels every second.
-That’s a lot of information!
-The Unconscious Mind filters these down to a manageable 7 plus or minus 2 chunks of information.
+11. CONTROLS AND MAINTAIN ALL PERCEPTIONS: The Unconscious Mind is in charge of filtering the massive amount of data that comes in from the outside world, approximately 2,000,000 bits per second through our sensory input channels.
+Making it making it manageable for understanding of the Conscious Mind by filtering it down to approximately 134 bits of information per second.

-12. TO GENERATE, STORE, DISTRIBUTE AND TRANSMIT ENERGY: The Unconscious Mind is the Manager of the body and is also in change of the energy of the body.
-Most of the energy in the body is generated by the interaction of glucose with oxygen.
-As the Unconscious Mind is in charge of the energy, it can be asked to increase the energy in the body for various purposes including healing and weight loss.
+12. TO GENERATE, STORE, DISTRIBUTE AND TRANSMIT ENERGY: The Unconscious Mind manages the body and also the change of the energy within the body.
+The unconscious mind can be instructed to raise the level of the energy in the body for the purpose of healing and weight loss for example.

 13. TO RESPOND TO INSTINCTS AND HABITS: Some instincts are “hard wired” and have them from birth – like the Fight or Flight response.
 Other habits we learn and install over time.
 It’s the job of the Unconscious Mind to not only generate these it is also responsible for maintaining both instincts and habits.